 Courtney is a Trust Administrative Assistant for American Bank and Trust Company, N.A. in the Quad Cities.
-She previously worked at Port Byron State Bank and has three years of banking experience.
+She has over three years of banking experience.
 She attended Black Hawk College.
 She has volunteered for the Quad Cities Marathon, Hennepin Hustle and at her local church.

 (563) 344-5654 – Davenport, IA